 A bar chart showing homeschool rates in New York from 2017 to 2023, with rates increasing from 2017 to 2019, spiking in 2021, and then dropping again in 2022.

 While the lack of official data is problematic when students are required to file attendance, U.S. Census estimates indicate that around 1.2% of New York families homeschooled in the spring of 2020.
 Homeschooling increased to 10.1% by the fall of 2020.
-These percentages reflect family participation.
-Student participation would be higher, given that many families have more than one child.
-In the 2022 and 2023 school years, U.S. Census estimates indicate that an average of 2% of all New York K-12 students were homeschooled during this time.
+This falls just below the national average of 11.1% at the time.
+Based on U.S. Census data, our calculations indicate that about 3.23% of K-12 students in New York were homeschooled during the 2022-23 school year, and 3.66% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Download Homeschool Hub State Data